mattdrvo/CrackDect/docs/source/shift_correction.rst

 ================

-In image series taken during tensile mechanical tests, it often appears that the specimen is moving relative to the background linke the specimen in this gif.
+In image series taken during tensile mechanical tests, it often appears that the specimen is moving relative to the background like the specimen in this gif.

 .. figure:: images/shift_example.gif
     :width: 400